-- All students are permitted to wear sweats for their winter uniform during cold weather only.
+- Reproduction of Trinity's uniforms and logos without approval is prohibited, including printing, embroidery, etc. All Trinity uniforms must have been produced from approved Trinity vendors, with the exception of uniform khakis, which may be purchased from any outside store or vendor and worn without a Trinity logo. - All students are permitted to wear Trinity sweats for their winter PE uniform during cold weather only.
+On non-PE days, students are permitted to wear Khaki pants in lieu of khaki shorts.
 Only Trinity logo outerwear is permitted in the classrooms.
 Non-Trinity jackets/coats may be worn outside.
 Students must layer appropriately for temperature changes during the day. - Long sleeve gray, black or white solid colored shirts may be worn under short sleeve polos or P.E. shirts, when weather-appropriate.
 Solid colored tights/leggings (preferably Dri-Fit in warm weather), in gray, black, or white, may be worn under uniform bottoms/dresses.
 The dress uniform should not be worn as a tunic/shirt, and shorts/leggings must be worn underneath.